centreon/centreon-documentation/en/administration/centreon-ha/installation-2-nodes.md

 ### Installing system packages

 Centreon offers a package named `centreon-ha`, which provides all the needed files and dependencies required by a Centreon cluster.
+These packages must be installed on both central nodes:

 ```bash
 yum install epel-release